Post-OCR Paragraph Recognition by Graph Convolutional Networks: Proposed Method

 \subsection{Message Passing on Graphs}

-We use spatial-based graph convolutional neural networks (GCNs) \cite{9046288,NIPS2015_f9be311e} for both tasks of line splitting and line clustering, since both can leverage the local spatial feature aggregation and combinations across graph edges (more details in subsections \ref{splitting_lines} and \ref{clustering_lines} below).

-Our graph convolutional neural network resembles the message passing neural network (MPNN) \cite{10.5555/3305381.3305512} and GraphSage \cite{DBLP:conf/nips/HamiltonYL17}.
+Our graph convolutional network is based on an early version of TF-GNN \cite{tfgnn} which works like MPNN \cite{10.5555/3305381.3305512} and GraphSage \cite{DBLP:conf/nips/HamiltonYL17}.
 We use the term ``message passing phase'' from \cite{10.5555/3305381.3305512} to describe the graph level operations in our models.
 In this phase, repeated steps of ``message passing'' are performed based on a message function $M$ and node update function $U$.
 At step $t$, a message $M(h_v^t, h_w^t)$ is passed along every edge $e_{vw}$ in the graph where $h_v^t$ and $h_w^t$ are the hidden states of node $v$ and $w$.
 Let $N(v)$ denote the neighbors of node $v$ in the graph, the aggregated message by average pooling received by $v$ is

 and the updated hidden state is

 Alternatively, we can use attention weighted pooling \cite{DBLP:conf/iclr/VelickovicCCRLB18} to enhance message aggregation.
 Consequently, the model is also called a graph attention network (GAT), where calculation of $m_v^{t+1}$ is replaced by